MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -OrarEnabled
-!!!
-Exchange Server 2010

-The OrarEnabled parameter enables the Originator Requested Alternate Recipient (ORAR).
-When the value of this parameter is $false, ORAR isn't supported.
-When the value of this parameter is $true, ORAR is supported by advertising the XORAR keyword in the EHLO response of the Receive connector.
-The actual ORAR information is transmitted in the RCPT TO SMTP command.

-The valid values for this parameter are $true or $false.
-The default value is $false.
-If the e-mail address specified in the ORAR information is a long X.400 e-mail address, the LongAddressesEnabled parameter must be $true.

-!!!
-Exchange Server 2013

-The OrarEnabled parameter enables the Originator Requested Alternate Recipient (ORAR).
-When the value of this parameter is $false, ORAR isn't supported.
-When the value of this parameter is $true, ORAR is supported by advertising the XORAR keyword in the EHLO response of the Receive connector.
-The actual ORAR information is transmitted in the RCPT TO SMTP command.

-The valid values for this parameter are $true or $false.
-The default value is $false.
-If the email address specified in the ORAR information is a long X.400 email address, the LongAddressesEnabled parameter must be $true.

-!!!
-Exchange Server 2016

 The OrarEnabled parameter enables or disables Originator Requested Alternate Recipient (ORAR) on the Receive connector.
 Valid values are:

 - $true: ORAR is enabled and is advertised in the XORAR keyword in the EHLO response.
 The actual ORAR information is transmitted in the RCPT TO SMTP command.